Architecture

 | CAS | (PCR + typed value) → node keys | Find all users where age > 30 on path /users/[]/age |

 CAS (content-and-structure) indexes are the most selective — they index both the path and the typed value, enabling efficient range queries.
-All indexes are stored in balanced binary search trees (Red-Black trees) within the same versioned page structure.
+All indexes are stored in Height Optimized Tries (HOT) within the same versioned page structure.

 For the JSONiq API to create and query indexes, see the Function Reference.